Quasi-Bayesian Inference for Production Frontiers

-Then, we can use these MCMC draws to compute $\hat{q}^{BE}$, which is just the mean or median of the posterior sample depending on whether $\rho(u) = u^2$ or $\rho(u) = |u|$ is used.
-We can also construct $\text{CI}^{BE}(1-\alpha)$ using the $\alpha/2$-th and $(1-\alpha/2)$-th posterior quantiles.
-Similar to the subsampling approach, the ABC approach also requires several tuning parameters, namely $(k_0,\cdots,k_L)$ and $m$.
-We will discuss the choices of these tuning parameters in Section \ref{sec:tuning}.
+Then, we can use these MCMC draws to construct point estimator and confidence interval for $q(1)$.
+The quasi-Bayesian approach requires several tuning parameters, namely $L$, $(k_0,\cdots,k_L)$, and $m$.
+We discuss the choices of these tuning parameters in Section \ref{sec:tuning}.
+We also describe the detail of the MCMC procedure in Section \ref{sec:numcomp}.
+The R code for the quasi-Bayesian inference is available upon request.